 You play a key role in keeping our roads safe.
 If you feel the effects of drowsy driving, pull over and take a break.

 If you are a commercial driver or work in the transportation industry, you may be interested in the North American Fatigue Management Program (NAFM).
-This tool launched in 2013 to help carriers develop fatigue management programs.
+This tool was launched in 2013 to help carriers develop fatigue management programs.
 Their goal is to enhance a carrier’s ability to effectively deal with the challenges of fatigue in a highly competitive, widely dispersed, and rapidly changing industry.

 You may get tired when driving if you have specific medication, shift work, alcohol, not having a good sleep or because of an untreated sleep disorder